“You can always count on the dead to dish out more hurt.”

 Jocelyn, who was the first lick to treat her with any warmth.
 Jocelyn, who she found in fervent prayer at a church, who answered her questions, who asked so little.
 Jocelyn, whose kiss she first felt, whose embrace she first enjoyed.

 Jocelyn, without whom she wouldn’t have survived after the fight with Kelford.
-Who begged in tears before the seneschal for Caroline’s life when she was forfeit.
+Who begged in tears before the seneschal for Caroline’s unlife when she was forfeit.

 Jocelyn, whose krewe she almost singlehandedly destroyed, who she tried to push away, and whose Requiem she’s now ended.

 Caroline had told Cécilia that she had no further feelings for the Toreador.
-Not after the bond to her sire, not after Jocelyn’s flaming flight into their home that put her sisters in danger.
+Not after the bond to her sire, not after Jocelyn’s ill-advised near-Masquerade breach before her home that put her sisters in danger.
 But that was not a whole truth.

 Caroline might have no longer felt any burning passion for the brunette Kindred.
-Her affection had waned with the furious infatuation her bond inflicted on her, with her anger and frustration and shame over dominating her.
+Her affection had waned with the obsessive, self-destruction infatuation the bond inflicted on her, with her anger and frustration and shame over dominating her.
 But Jocelyn was her first Kindred lover.
 She was her first Kindred friend.
 Seeing her rotting body cradled by Meg is a grossly unnatural thing.

-Jocelyn, another lick who’s Requiem she ruined, then claimed, for the crime of being kind to her.
+Jocelyn, another lick whose Requiem she ruined, then claimed, for the crime of being kind to her.

 She knows how important touching, or holding, the body of a loved one is.
 Remembers Fatimah’s tale of gathering her sire’s bones for internment.